 - Direct Company Investments.
 If a company is actively fundraising, investors can purchase shares directly through the platform.

 - Circles.
-Similar to AngelList’s Syndicates, Circles are index funds that purchase shares in multiple companies – often dozens – at once.
+Circles are index funds that purchase shares in multiple companies – often dozens – at once.
 CircleUp selects a highly qualified CircleUp member, typically a qualified investment professional with years of industry experience, to oversee each Circle.
 Circles can cover specific sectors, such as health food, or include a broader mix of companies favored by the lead investor.

-In all cases, listed companies set the minimum investment amount – typically $1,000, but occasionally as low as $250 or $500.
+In both cases, listed companies set the minimum investment amount – typically $1,000, but occasionally as low as $250 or $500.

 Fundable offers rewards-based crowdfunding, a la Kickstarter, as well as equity crowdfunding.
 For companies interested in equity crowdfunding, Fundable provides hands-on help with onsite profile building, pitch construction, and even business plan development.
-It also has a relatively low minimum fundraising target (companies can raise as little as $10,000 at a time), so it attracts lots of smaller, less ambitious businesses.
+Now operating under the aegis of TheStartups.co, whose portfolio businesses include virtual assistant platform Zirtual, its wheelhouse is software, hardware, and consumer products startups.

 Fundable’s basic company profiles are available to everyone.
 Registered users can request a prospectus and make nonbinding funding pledges through the Fundable platform.
-However, Fundable isn’t set up to broker direct investments – money and shares actually change hands outside the platform.
+However, Fundable isn’t set up to broker direct investments.
+You need to contact potential investment targets directly, and all money and shares actually change hands outside the platform.
 Unless otherwise noted, the minimum investment amount is $1,000.

-As with Fundable, investors make nonbinding funding pledges through the Crowdfunder platform, but the actual funding transaction takes place off-site.
+As with Fundable, investors make nonbinding funding pledges (“reservations”) through the Crowdfunder platform, but the actual funding transaction takes place off-site.
+Transactions don’t typically close until listed companies reach their investment target.
 Crowdfunder doesn’t explicitly set out an investment minimum, but it’s rare to find offerings with minimums lower than $1,000.

 Wefunder‘s co-founders were heavily involved in the debate over the JOBS Act and claim some credit for the crowdfunding-friendly measures that made it into the final legislation.
-Whereas most competitors require investors to put up at least $1,000 per company or fund, Wefunder accepts investments in increments of $100.
-Listed offerings range from funds invested in 10 to 15 early-stage companies to individual startups in the biotech, green energy, insurance, logistics, and packaged food segments.
+Whereas most competitors require investors to put up at least $1,000 per company or fund, Wefunder offerings’ minimum investment thresholds can be as low as $100 – though many offerings require at least $500 or $1,000.
+Listed offerings range from funds invested in 10 to 15 early-stage companies to individual startups in the biotech, green energy, insurance, logistics, retail, and packaged food segments.

 Wefunder’s comprehensive listings include detailed sales metrics (often including easy-to-parse graphs and charts), summarized business plans, interviews with leadership, and a “Why We Like This Company” section written by Wefunder staffers.
 Thanks to an integrated question-and-answer system, registered users can communicate directly with company founders or executives, too.
 All funding transactions (including in multi-company funds) occur off-site as of mid-2015, but Wefunder has indicated that this will change in the future.

-Localstake connects investors with revenue-generating small businesses operating in their home state.
+Localstake connects investors with revenue-generating small businesses.
 Listed companies tend to be involved in consumer-facing enterprises, such as brewing, food production, and apparel manufacturing.
 Minimum investment thresholds typically range from $250 to $500.

-SeedInvest is a more buttoned-up platform that caters to savvy investors, mostly venture capitalists and angel investors, and explicitly limits participation to accredited investors.
+SeedInvest is a more buttoned-up platform that specializes in “highly vetted investment opportunities.”
+The platform claims to accept just 1% of applicant companies.
 Though its company profiles are mostly invisible to the general public, registered investors have access to a wealth of descriptive and financial detail about each listed entity, plus direct access to founders or executives.

 EarlyShares is dedicated exclusively to commercial real estate crowdfunding opportunities, including multi-asset funds and discrete properties.
 For instance, you can invest in a retail complex in Las Vegas or an office building in Raleigh.